J.P. Wiser’s 18 Years Old (2015)

 In the Glass 9/10

-When I poured my recently acquired ( November 2015) Limited Edition Wiser’s 18 Year Old into my glencairn glass, the whisky displays itself as a very appealing amber coloured liquid which is well on its way to copper.
+When I poured the Whisky into my glencairn glass, the whisky displays itself as a very appealing amber coloured spirit which is well on its way to copper.
 The initial breezes are full of fine oak spices with hints of butterscotch and clean grain.

 As the glass breathes the spiciness within the breezes above the glass continues unabated.
 Meandering within the spice are rich smells of butterscotch and maple with a few hints of sharp orange peel and dusty grain.
 Some baking spices begin to form after about five minutes with vanilla and brown sugar spice, bits of cinnamon white pepper and cloves.